Social Calibration: Building An Emotional Connection With Others

 Learn how to socially calibrate with people to create smoother, better social interactions

-Social calibration refers to your ability to connect on the same wavelength with someone else.
+Social calibration refers to your ability to connect on the same wavelength as other people.
 It’s a form of social intelligence that involves your ability to understand, empathize, and calibrate your actions to their state of mind.

 A person’s mood constantly fluctuates, and you need to tailor your approach to it.
 If you continue doing something that makes someone uncomfortable without adjusting your behavior, you are not calibrating with them.